kubernetes/kubernetes/docs/proposals/sysctl.md

 The `simpleProvider` in `pkg.security.podsecuritypolicy` will validate the value of `PodSecurityPolicySpec.Sysctls` with the sysctls of a given pod in `ValidatePodSecurityContext`.

-The default policy will be `*`, i.e. all greylisted (and therefore known-to-be-namespaced) sysctls are allowed.
+The default policy will be `*`, i.e. all syntactly correct sysctls are admitted by the `PodSecurityPolicySpec`.

+The `PodSecurityPolicySpec` applies to safe and unsafe sysctls in the same way.

-During alpha the following annotations will be used:
+During alpha the following annotation will be used:

 ```
 security.alpha.kubernetes.io/sysctls: kernel.shmmax,kernel.msgmax,fs.mqueue.*`